Hughenden 1940s Weekend

-Return to the 1940s at Hughenden on 16 and 17 September 2017 at the annual living history weekend, capturing all the nostalgia of war-time Britain.
+Return to the 1940s at Hughenden on Saturday 12 and Sunday 13 September at the living history weekend, capturing all the nostalgia of wartime Britain.

 Keep calm and have a splendid day!

 There’s a packed programme of exhibits, demonstrations and performances every day from 10am until 5pm, including:

 - Live music from the period with The Polka Dots, Paul Marsden and Fiona Harrison

 - A renactment skirmish between British and German infantry across the parkland